gregfitzgerald/GSF-dissertation-meta-analysis/README.md

-# Environmental Enrichment Meta-Analysis

-Data and code for the dissertation: *Cross-Species Translation of Environmental Enrichment Effects on Cognition: A Meta-Analysis Comparing Rodent and Human Studies*
+Data and code for the dissertation: *A Cross-Species Meta-Analysis of Environmental Enrichment Effects on Cognition*

 ```
 GSF-dissertation-meta-analysis/